zer0cache/matic-docs/docs/edge/faq/Validators.md

 Please note that:
 - You can use the genesis flag `--max-validator-count` to set a maximum number of stakers that can join the validator set.
-- You can use the the genesis flag `--min-validator-count ` to set the minimum number of stakers needed to join the validator set(`1` by default).
+- You can use the genesis flag `--min-validator-count ` to set the minimum number of stakers needed to join the validator set(`1` by default).
 - When the maximum validator number is met, you cannot add another validator until you remove an existing one from the set (doesn't matter if the staked amount of the new one is higher).
 If you remove a validator, the number of validators remaining cannot be lower than `--min-validator-count`.
 - There is a default threshold of `1`  unit of native network(gas) currency for becoming a validator.